d-qn/heatbarWithRHighcharts/README.md

 ```

-Also a legal note about Highcharts, it is free for non-commercial usage.
+Also a legal note about Highcharts, it is open-source but free only for non-commercial usage.
 Please refer to its [licence](http://www.highcharts.com/products/highcharts/#non-commercia) for commercial usage.

 ### Credits
-* The workaround to create an interactive Highcharts heatmap in R with rCharts comes from [Stefan Wilhelm](http://stefan-wilhelm.net/interactive-highcharts-heat-maps-in-r-with-rcharts/)
+* The workaround to create an Highcharts heatmap in R comes from [Stefan Wilhelm](http://stefan-wilhelm.net/interactive-highcharts-heat-maps-in-r-with-rcharts/)
 * The aweseome [rCharts](http://rcharts.io) by [Ramnath Vaidyanathan](https://github.com/ramnathv)
 * Highcharts